 Emil D. Kakkis, M.D., Ph.D.

-Chief Executive Officer, Ultragenyx Pharmaceutical Inc.
+President and Chief Executive Officer, Ultragenyx Pharmaceutical Inc.

 Dr. Kakkis is currently Ultragenyx’s President and Chief Executive Officer.
 He is also President of the non-profit EveryLife Foundation for Rare Diseases, an organization he founded in 2009 to work on regulatory policy issues.
 Over the last 22 years Dr. Kakkis is best known for his work developing novel treatments for rare disorders.
 He began his work developing an enzyme replacement therapy (Aldurazyme®) for the rare disorder MPS I, with minimal funding and support.
 The struggle to get the therapy translated from a successful canine model to patients succeeded due to the critical financial support of the Ryan Foundation, a patient organization formed by Mark and Jeanne Dant for their son Ryan.
 Aldurazyme development was later supported by BioMarin and Genzyme leading to FDA approval in 2003.
 After joining BioMarin in 1998, Dr. Kakkis guided the development and approval of two more treatments for rare disorders, MPS VI and PKU, and has contributed to the initiation of 7 other treatment programs for rare disorders, three of which are now in clinical development or approved.